oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### ysh-read

 YSH adds long flags to shell's `read`.
-These two flags are recommended and
+These two flags are fast and
-efficient:
+recommended:

     read --all               # whole file including trailing \n, fills $_reply read --all (&x)          # fills $x